graphdeeplearning/website/content/authors/david.low/_index.md

   url: http://www.ntu.edu.sg

 # Short bio (displayed in user profile at end of posts)
-bio: David Low is a PhD student working with Assoc Prof. Xavier Bresson at NTU, doing research in Natural Language Processing and Deep Learning topics.
+bio: David Low is a PhD student working with Dr. Xavier Bresson at NTU, doing research in Natural Language Processing and Deep Learning topics.

 interests:
 - Natural Language Processing